Making sure food is hot enough

 Cooking thermometers or temperature probes can be an easy way to check if food is cooked properly.
-The food should reach a temperature of 70°C for more than two minutes in the middle or thickest part.
+The food should reach a temperature of 70°C for more than two minutes, or 75°C for 30 seconds, in the middle or thickest part.

 Some types of food change colour when they’re cooked.
 Looking at colour is especially useful for checking meat.

 It's very important to make sure that poultry, pork and meat products such as burgers, sausages and kebabs are properly cooked all the way through.